ProtocolBench: Which LLM MultiAgent Protocol to Choose?: Experimental Results and Analysis

 \subsection{Latency Performance and Tail Behavior}

-ACP demonstrates superior latency characteristics in the \textbf{Streaming Queue} scenario, achieving the lowest mean response time of 9,663ms with the smallest variance of 1,077ms and the most controlled maximum latency of 14,235ms (Table~\ref{tab:sub-sq}).
+ACP demonstrates superior latency characteristics in the \textbf{Streaming Queue} scenario, achieving the lowest mean response time of 9{.}663\,s with the smallest variance of 1{.}077\,s and the most controlled maximum latency of 14{.}235\,s (Table~\ref{tab:sub-sq}).
 This consistent performance profile makes ACP particularly suitable for high-throughput API services where latency-critical applications demand strict tail latency requirements and uniform load distribution among worker agents.

 A2A follows closely with competitive latency performance, exhibiting only a 0.36\% increase in mean latency compared to ACP while maintaining reasonable tail behavior.
-In contrast, ANP and AGORA incur significant latency penalties of 17.60\% and 35.93\% respectively, accompanied by substantially higher variance and heavy-tail distributions that may impact application predictability in high-throughput scenarios processing large-scale datasets like MS MARCO entries.
+In contrast, ANP and Agora incur significant latency penalties of 17.60\% and 35.93\% respectively, accompanied by substantially higher variance and heavy-tail distributions that may impact application predictability in high-throughput scenarios processing large-scale datasets like MS MARCO entries.